 In the ideal world, all the approximate proportions of each food group would be present in every meal.
 However, life is often not ideal, so many times your meals will not contain all food groups every meal, but other meals will include different food groups.
 In other words, you don’t need to have fruit at every meal, but it should still constitute about fifteen percent of your diet daily.
-That being said, each food group should show up in at least 2 meals every day.
 So maybe you don’t have veggies at breakfast, but for lunch you might have an entire chicken salad, so you are still filling your need for veggies.

 This is the food groups pie chart of approximately what proportions of each food group should be present each day in a healthy eating plan.
 Remember, this is not precisely what you need each day, just approximately.
 You may never get these proportions exactly, but try to stay relatively close to it and if you don’t do dairy, just replace it with more fruits and veggies.

 Regardless of your goals, if you want to be a healthy person then the pie chart of food groups is your friend.
-If you want to lose weight, eat less of everything of course, but cut your carbs (grains) significantly.
+If you are looking for a healthy eating plan to lose weight, eat less of everything of course, but cut your carbs the most significantly. .
 If you want to build muscle, crank up your milk and meat, but not at the expense of other groups, and if you just want to be healthier, follow it as is.